Experimental Design for Multi-Channel Imaging via Task-Driven Feature Selection: Experiments and Results

-This section shows JOFSTO outperforms approaches in supervised FS for the ED task of designing an efficient acquisition scheme to support reconstruction of a densely-sampled dataset and downstream in-vivo quantification of human tissue microstructure.

-DTI \cite{basser1994}, DKI \cite{jensen2010}, and MSDKI are widely-used qMRI methods, described in detail in section~\ref{mri_ed_models:sec}, that can quantify tissue microstructure, and show promise for extracting imaging biomarkers for many medical applications, such mild brain trauma, epilepsy, stroke, and Alzheimer's disease \cite{ranzenberger2022,tae2018,jensen2010}.
-This experiment uses rich, high-resolution HCP data detailed in section~\ref{data_supplementaries:sec} with $ \bar{C} = 288 $.
-The task is to subsample feature set sizes $ C = \frac{\bar{C}}{8},\frac{\bar{C}}{16} $ then reconstruct the data, where the models are then fitted using standard techniques detailed in section~\ref{mri_ed_models:sec}.
-Therefore the aim is to reduce the acquisition requirements for these imaging techniques, thereby enabling their usage in a wider range of clinical application areas.
-Quantitative and qualitative results are in table~\ref{estimating_model_parameters_1:table},supplementaries-table~\ref{estimating_model_parameters_supplementaries:table},figure~\ref{estimating_model_parameters_2:figure}, where the JOFSTO outperforms the baselines quantitatively in 17/18 comparisons on clinically useful downstream metrics (parameter maps) and JOFSTO's parametric maps are visually closer to the gold standard than those from the best baseline.
+\textbf{Surpassing the Baselines in Estimation of Multiple Downstream Metrics} DTI, DKI, and MSDKI \cite{basser1994,jensen2010,henriques2018} are widely-used qMRI methods.
+They quantify tissue microstructure and show promise for extracting imaging biomarkers for many medical applications, such as mild brain trauma, epilepsy, stroke, and Alzheimer's disease \cite{jensen2010,ranzenberger2022,tae2018}.
+Reducing acquisition requirements (picking a small $ C $) whilst obtaining more accurate quantification will enable their usage in a wider range of clinical application areas.
+We use publicly available, rich, high-resolution HCP data with $ \bar{C} = 288 $ measurements from six human subjects, corresponding to $ \approx 30 $ minute scan times in the clinic -- too long for general deployment.
+The task is to subsample sizes $ C = \frac{\bar{C}}{8},\frac{\bar{C}}{16} $ then reconstruct the data, where the models are then fitted using standard techniques.
+Further details on the models, data, and model fitting techniques are in appendix~\ref{hcp_data_fitting_models:sec}.
+Quantitative and qualitative results are in figure~\ref{estimating_model_parameters_C18:figure} and appendix~\ref{additional_results:sec} and show TADRED outperforms the baselines on 17/18 comparisons on clinically useful downstream metrics.
+Furthermore, the downstream metrics produced by TADRED are visually closer to the gold standard than those from the best baseline, potentially enhancing the diagnosis of aberrations in tissue microstructure.